 Homemade jerky is on the left, Jack Links is in the center and on the right.
 I noticed that thickness and uniformity of Jack Links jerky varied from piece to piece, while the homemade jerky, sliced on my slicer was much more uniform.
 Ensuring the same level of dryness would be very tricky at home if the meat slice thickens varies.
 In the end, I did not prefer one over the other based on thickness and uniformity of the final product.

 Bend test and softness

 Unlike what many sources for making beef jerky suggest, Jack Links jerky does not crack on the surface when bent (Jack Links jerky is on the left, homemade is on the right).
 It’s more leathery and bendy.
 It’s also a little softer and more moist.

-I think, because it’s loaded with preservatives, it can be made a little more moist, which also makes it a bit softer.
+I think it’s possible to make it a little more moist and softer because of al the added preservatives.
 If you want to achieve the same, dry the beef a little less, use Cure #1 and refrigerate the jerky once it has cooled down.

 Overall, the homemade jerky tasted fantastic.
 Very traditional, chewy texture.
 The spices marinade from the first recipe are spot on.
 Clean and familiar flavors, no unpleasant off or after tastes.
 I am super happy with the results.

 Update on August 28, 2016